top of page

 Preparation for Trial on the Merits

-During a divorce, complex legal issues often need to be resolved: division of family patrimony, division of the partnership of acquests, claims for compensatory allowances, establishment of parental time, establishment of child and/or spousal support.
+During a divorce, complex legal issues often need to be resolved by matrimonial lawyers: division of family patrimony, division of the partnership of acquests, claims for compensatory allowances, establishment of parental time, establishment of alimentary support for children and/or spousal support.

 To prepare the case for the final trial, the parties must complete the case file and submit all the evidence and other documents required by law.
 Within the first three months following the service of the divorce application to the opposing party, the attorneys of both parties must prepare a Case Management Protocol in Family Matters, a document that outlines the steps to be taken and the deadlines for completing them.